-Our operations include the following: management of the Student Recreation Center for drop-in recreation, group exercise classes, personal training sessions, and the Fitness Center; the Outdoor Adventure Center for equipment checkout, trips, and clinics; the Flowers Hall Pool for recreational swimming; and the organization and management of Intramural Sports, Extramural Sports, and Club Sports programs.
+Our operations include the following: management of the Student Recreation Center for drop-in recreation, group exercise classes, personal training sessions, and the Fitness Center; the Outdoor Adventure Center for equipment checkout, trips, and clinics; and the organization and management of Intramural Sports, Extramural Sports, and Club Sports programs.

-Recreational facilities and equipment are usualy available seven days a week.
+Recreational facilities and equipment are usually available seven days a week.
 The operating schedule will vary depending on time of year and in conjunction with closings of the university.

-We are the largest employer of students on campus with opportunities for leadership in the following areas: Patron Assistant, Facility Monitor, Group Exercise Instructor, Personal Trainer, Intramural Sports Official, Intramural Sports Supervisor, Outdoor Program Assistant, and Life Guard.
+We are the largest employer of students on campus with opportunities for leadership in the following areas: Patron Assistant, Facility Monitor, Group Exercise Instructor, Personal Trainer, Intramural Sports Official, Intramural Sports Supervisor, and Outdoor Program Assistant.